-I.E.2.
-The fellows must not dilute or detract from the educational opportunities available to residents in the core diagnostic radiology residency program.

-I.E.3.
-Lines of responsibilities for the diagnostic radiology residents and the abdominal radiology fellows must be clearly defined.
+- I.E.2.
+Shared experiences with residents in general pediatrics and with fellows in the pediatric-related subspecialties (i.e., adolescent medicine, general pediatrics, neonatology, pediatric cardiology, pediatric pathology, and pediatric surgery) should occur.
+(Core) - I.E.2.a) When appropriate, supervision and teaching by faculty members in these additional disciplines should be available.
+(Detail) - I.E.3.
+The fellows must not dilute or detract from the educational opportunities available to residents in the core diagnostic radiology residency program. - I.E.4.
+Lines of responsibilities for the diagnostic radiology residents and the pediatric radiology fellows must be clearly defined.
 (Core)

-Specialty-Specific Background and Intent: A close relationship and interaction between the fellowship program and the diagnostic radiology residency program will be essential in the management and oversight of the clinical environment to prevent dilution of education or training opportunities for either the fellows or residents.
+Subspecialty-Specific Background and Intent: A close relationship and interaction between the fellowship program and the diagnostic radiology residency program will be essential in the management and oversight of the clinical environment to prevent dilution of education and training for both fellows and residents.